bediger4000/random-credit-card-numbers/README.md

 That invocation uses 412138 as the BIN, which is a Chase Bank Visa card number.
 The program returns a "card number" that has 9 random digits, and a valid Luhn checkdigit, the trailing "5".

+For an Amex "card number":

+    $ ./randomccnum 37 15
+    377753764113618

 To check the Luhn digit, you could invoke it with the non-checkdigit prefix of an existing card number:

     $ ./randomccnum 412138420071190 16
     4121384200711905

+It may be worth you time to test your card processing system with a bizarrely-formatted "card number" like `4127************`.
+"7" is a valid Luhn checkdigit for the 3-digit "card number" of "412".
+One of the Luhn checks in the system I worked on would pass `4127************` as a credit card number because it was 16 characters in length, started with a "4" (for a Visa card) and the only digit characters had a valid checkdigit.
+Pre PCI-DSS, systems using that merchant's card processing would sometimes "obscure" all but the first 4 digits of a card number, contrary to today's custom of obscuring all but the last 4 digits.
+A bug in a client system passed the obscured string of characters, rather than the unobscured string, and caused a huge problem for me to iron out later.

 ## A Curiosity